 - More gluten flour: The gluten flour is really what holds this vegan lentil loaf together.
 Adding more provides additional binding-power to keep things held together.
 Also be sure to read the directions about stirring gluten flour into the mixture; it’s important to do this step well so the gluten incorporates evenly.
 An extra 1 -2 tablespoons would do the trick; likely no need to fully double.

 - Chop the veggies extra-fine: The smaller the onion, carrot, celery and mushrooms are cut, the easier it is to hold the small pieces together.
 Large chunks tend to make for a more rustic loaf.

 Add Mushrooms, Walnuts and Quinoa to a Vegan Lentil Loaf

 Mushrooms, walnuts and quinoa sounds pretty tasty to me!
-All of these ingredients are used in this vegan lentil quinoa loaf to add texture, flavour and nutrition!
+All of these ingredients are used in this vegan lentil quinoa loaf to add texture, flavor and nutrition!

 Mushrooms add a softer texture and some moisture to the lentil loaf.
 They’re also a good source of B-vitamins, potassium, selenium and even some plant-based protein!
-Mushrooms provide an “earthy” flavour to meals like lentil mushroom loaf and can be a good addition to dishes that replicate meat products (they also add a darker colour).
+Mushrooms provide an “earthy” flavor to meals like lentil mushroom loaf and can be a good addition to dishes that replicate meat products (they also add a darker color).

-Walnuts provide a nice crunch, lots of flavour and a ton of nutrition.
-Walnuts are a great source of healthy fats including omega 3s, plant-based protein, iron, magnesium as well as fibre and a small amount of calcium.
+Walnuts provide a nice crunch, lots of flavor and a ton of nutrition.
+Walnuts are a great source of healthy fats including omega 3s, plant-based protein, iron, magnesium as well as fiber and a small amount of calcium.
 The healthy fats really make this lentil loaf satisfying and delicious.

 What to Serve with Vegan Lentil Loaf